More ICRC vehicles drive freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

 SHUSHA, Azerbaijan, January 14.
-A supply vehicle and four passenger cars of the International Committee of the Red Cross (ICRC) have driven along the Lachin-Khankendi road passing near Shusha without any problems this morning, Trend reports from the scene.
+Unhindered passage of supply cars of the International Committee of the Red Cross (ICRC) along Azerbaijan’s Lachin-Khankendi road near Shusha has been ensured again, Trend reports from the scene.

 Previously, following the talks with the Russian peacekeepers' command on December 3 and 7, 2022, a group of experts from the Ministry of Ecology and Natural Resources, the State Property Service under the Ministry of Economy, and AzerGold CJSC were going to begin preliminary monitoring of the illicit mineral resource exploitation, as well as emerging environmental implications on Azerbaijani lands, where the Russian peacekeepers are temporarily deployed, on December 10, 2022.